Frequently Asked Questions

 Q: Will I have access to cable television?

-A: Yes, cable television is available in every student room if you choose to subscribe to cable service.
+A: Yes, cable television is available in every student room if you choose to subscribe to cable service through your portal.

 Q: Are lofts permitted in residence hall rooms?